-To address the dire financial situation of the department, it has made a case to address the overall budget shortages through efforts to the Portfolio Committee and the PMTEC processes and received additional funding for 2013/14, 2014/15, 2015/16 and 2016/17.
+To address the dire financial situation of the department continues to case/presentations to relevant stakeholders to this challenge e.g. Portfolio Committee and the PMTEC processes.
 The department will continue with this approach to endeavour alleviation of the budget challenges.